 Updated on January 5, 2018.
-Medical content reviewed by Dr. Richard Koffler, MD, Board Certified Physiatrist
+Medical content reviewed by Dr. Joseph Rosado, MD, M.B.A, Chief Medical Officer

 November 05, 1996, California voters approved Ballot Proposition 215 (effective November 06), removing state-level criminal penalties on the use, possession and cultivation of marijuana by patients possessing either a “written or oral recommendation” from their physician, advising possible benefit from the medical use of marijuana.
 It also outlined the definition of a recommended physician, including that the physician must be responsible for some aspect of patient care, must have a license in good standing in California, and also comply with any accepted medical standards.